-He’s collaborated with, and supported the best names in the country, been featured in everything from his local newspaper to HipHop Connection magazine, won the UK Takeover Battle Championships, and gained a reputation for his cocky approach, quick wit & intricate rhyme schemes.
+He’s collaborated with, and performed alongside the best names in the country, been featured in everything from his local newspaper to HipHop Connection magazine, won the UK Takeover Battle Championships, won the Don't Flop Times Change Tournament in 2011, and gained a reputation for his cocky approach, quick wit & intricate rhyme schemes.

 released 21 November 2011

 Mixed & Mastered by Naive.
 Recorded @ The Stinkbox